chambesi/it3038c-scripts/Projects/README.md

 The user input allows you to enter names, then when you hit ENTER, it will allow you to add more names, remove names, or generate the winner.

-Afterwards, you can startover or exit the script.
+Afterwards, you can startover with the same list, clear the list, or exit the script.

 That's it!